rya-sge/access-denied/_posts/2024-03-13-EIP-6780-selfdestruct.md

 The principle is also similar in this report from [Code4Arena](https://github.com/sherlock-audit/2024-01-rio-vesting-escrow-judging) / [solodit](https://solodit.xyz/issues/h-1-vaults-can-be-bricked-by-selfdestructing-implementations-using-forged-immutable-args-sherlock-rio-vesting-escrow-git)

 > As was seen in the Astaria beacon proxy [issue](https://x.com/apoorvlathey/status/1671308196743647232?s=20), an attacker is able to forge the calldata that the proxy normally would forward, and can cause the implementation to `selfdestruct()` itself via a `delegatecall()`.
 The current code has a very similar vulnerability, in that every escrow performs a `delegatecall()` to an address coming from the factory, which is a forgeable immutable argument.

-### Consequences

-If a contract A called a contrat B (or a library) to execute code without:

-a) Verifying that the contract is still in live (not destructed) or

-b) Without the possibility of modifying the address of contract B

-A self destruct on the contract B can block the contract A for ever or lead to unexpected effects because the call to contract B will success with no code executed.

-#### Permanently loss of funds by sending ethers

-When a smart contract is selfdestructed, all ethers sent to the contract are lost.

-When a smart contract has no code, following a self-destructed operation, transactions will success with no code executed.

-Thus, if you send ethers to the contract or call a function previously declared in the smart contract, the value of `msg.value` will be stored and blocked in the contract forever.

-You can find a [Code4Arena report](https://github.com/code-423n4/2022-12-escher-findings/issues/296) / [solodit](https://solodit.xyz/issues/h-01-selfdestruct-may-cause-the-funds-to-be-lost-code4rena-escher-escher-contest-git) which gives a concrete example

-> After the contract is destroyed, the subsequent execution of the contract's #buy() will always success, the msg.value will be locked in this address

-This flaw can also be seen for contracts which perform `call`, `delegatecall` and `staticcall` without checking the existence of the contract.
-Indeed, the [solidity documentatation](https://docs.soliditylang.org/en/develop/control-structures.html#error-handling-assert-require-revert-and-exceptions) states: "The low-level functions `call`, `delegatecall` and `staticcall` return `true` as their first return value if the account called is non-existent..."

-You can find an example in a [Code4Arena report](https://solodit.xyz/issues/m-05-failed-transfer-with-low-level-call-could-be-overlooked-code4rena-trader-joe-trader-joe-contest-git) / [solodit](https://solodit.xyz/issues/m-05-failed-transfer-with-low-level-call-could-be-overlooked-code4rena-trader-joe-trader-joe-contest-git).
-It also mentioned in the [Uniswap v3 report](https://github.com/Uniswap/v3-core/blob/main/audits/tob/audit.pdf).

 ## Motivation to use selfdestruct